-College of Humanities & Social Sciences, Criminal Justice, Faculty
+College of Humanities & Social Sciences, Faculty

 Metts named historian for S.C.
 FBI National Academy Board of Directors